 Non-disclosure agreements (NDA) are not as often litigated in Texas for its enforceability, unlike non-compete agreements.
 One of the primary reasons is that, unlike con-compete agreements, NDA's do not restrain trade and are, therefore, far more enforceable.
 Another reason is litigation over NDA's has been relatively sparse because these agreements typically merely require a departing employee to refrain from disclosing or using his former employer's business and trade secrets.

 Among the many uses of an NDA is that it is commonly used to maintain the business's competitive advantage by keeping its working projects, innovative ideas, or product secrets from falling into the hands of its competitor.
 On a similar point, startup companies with new and profitable ideas can only succeed in the market if they are working on remains under wraps.
 In effect, a non-disclosure agreement is a legal document that keeps the lid on such sensitive information that, once made public, can be detrimental to your company.
 These agreements are sometimes called confidentiality agreements, confidentiality statements, or confidentiality clauses within a much larger legal document.
-If you need an NDA to safeguard your business, our dedicated Business Specialists will be able to assist you.
+If you need an NDA to safeguard your business, our dedicated team will be able to assist you.

 An NDA is typically used by businesses to seal confidential information and prevent it from being disclosed to potential investors, creditors, suppliers, or customers.
 If there is confidentiality in writing and signed by all parties, mutual trust is better circulated among the parties, and it also deters intellectual property theft.
 The nature of the confidential information will be laid down in the non-disclosure agreement.
 There are NDA's that will bind a person to secrecy for an indefinite period of time so that no lapse of time can be allowed for confidential information to be leaked.
 Without the NDA, any information that has been disclosed in trust and confidence can be made public or shared maliciously.
 The corresponding penalties for breaking any of the NDA clauses are provided in the agreement, which can include damages from lost profits and possibly criminal charges.